- Start Here

 Drink liquids only between meals.
 Avoid liquids a half-hour before eating and a half-hour after eating.
 Some bariatric programs will recommend this or no fluids with meals or 30 minutes after the meal.
 Talk to your surgeon and/or dietitian to learn how they would like to you to consume fluids in regards to mealtime.

 Consume more protein-rich foods such as red meat, pork, fish, and chicken.
 Include some fat (healthy fats preferably) with your meal.
 Limit your intake of foods and drinks with high sugar content.
 Milk contains a natural sugar, lactose, which may cause dumping syndrome depending on the person.
 A small serving (½ cup) of milk, cheese, or yogurt is tolerable to most people.
-Consume more foods low in carbohydrates, such as grains, starchy vegetables and fruits.
+Consume complex carbohydrates, such as grains, starchy vegetables and fruits.
+These are high in fiber and help to slow down gastric emptying.
 Avoid foods with simple sugars, including glucose, sucrose, fructose, dextrose, honey and corn syrup.
 It may help to see a registered dietitian to learn which eating plan strategies are right for you in your progression following bariatric surgery.